Adityav369/new-aggregator-sample/README.md

 The project could have been improved by using:
 1. Multithreading.
 Since the program scrapes various websites, the scraping could have been done concurrently and writing the final data could have been locked.
 Could have used a basic read-write monitor lock to allow multiple scrapers but only a single writer.
-2. Better final delivery: The project could have been delivered in a way that is more intuitive and usable by people having a non-technical background.
+2. Better final delivery: The project could have been delivered in a way that is more intuitive and usable by people having a non-technical background: either by making a User interface or many deplying it on a server to run at fixed periods.
 3. Sentiment analysis: can implement ML algorithms for news sentiment ananlysis.
 4. Minor changes like reading from a email recipient list and prompting for sender email and password at runtime.